KrekoG/vanillaplus/README.md

 #### A potential solution that sometimes work

 - Login in with a character that is located somewhere else
-  - If you don't have one, just create a throwaway one, that has a different spawn point
+  - If you don't have one, just create a throwaway one, that has a different spawn point if you are still level 1
 - Log in with your original character

 ### RNG issues